TuckerLab @

 Nathan R. Tucker, PhD

 Nate is a native Upstate New Yorker with a BS in Biology from Syracuse University and PhD in Cell Biology and Genetics from Washington State University.
 He completed postdoctoral training on the genetic basis for cardiovascular disease risk at Massachusetts General Hospital and The Broad Institute where he was promoted to Instructor in 2017.
-From 2020-24, he led his group at the Masonic Medical Research Institute, moving to SUNY Upstate in September of 2024.
+From 2020-24, he led his group at the Masonic Medical Research Institute, moving to SUNY Upstate as an Associate Professor in 2024.

 Nate loves all things related to the outdoors, with a special focus on fishing (especially of the ice variety) and gardening.
 He does tend to waste some time watching the New York Giants and reading up on whatever historical era he is currently fixated on (currently revisiting five good emperors period of the Roman Empire).
 He aims to keep lab spirits high through regular recitations of Nietzsche quotations.